qichaozhao/cards/_posts/2018-06-13-potato-lemon-8.md

 Now, we perform the final testing on our library to see if it can also learn a multiclass classification problem!

-In this post, we look at the classic Iris dataset that can be loaded directly from sklearn libraries.
+In this post, we look at the classic Iris dataset that can be loaded directly from the `sklearn` library.
 This is a multiclass classification problem - the aim being to learn to classify 3 different iris flower species based on 4 different features.

 We first use our reference library (pyTorch) to train a network.